 Herculiner HCL 1B8 Brush-On Bed Liner Kit

-You can apply it to more than one type of surface, which makes this one of the most versatile bed liners we’ve seen so far.
+You can apply it to more than one type of surface, which makes this one of the most versatile and durable bed liners we’ve seen so far.
 It’s also five times thicker than most other products.

 As a thicker and tougher option, the skid-resistant bedliner won’t chip, flake or peel after curing.